AKSTAR1147/lifeNote/README.md

 # LifeNote

-### Multi-User Personal Knowledge Management System with Intelligent Version Control
+### Multi-User Personal Notes Management System with Intelligent Version Control

 LifeNote is a secure, multi-user note-taking platform designed for individuals who want complete control over the evolution of their personal knowledge base.
-By combining modern web engineering with robust cryptographic validation and version control principles, LifeNote guarantees that your notes are securely isolated and version-tracked forever.
+By combining modern web engineering with version control principles, LifeNote guarantees that your notes are securely isolated and version-tracked forever.

 ---